Home » Furniture Makeover » Navy Blue Sewing Cabinet Makeover

 two toned navy blue sewing cabinet

-sewing cabinet makeover with navy blue paint
+sewing cabinet paint makeover

-I chose to leave the inside of the cabinet its natural color and the front and the legs.
+I chose to leave the inside of the cabinet its natural color, and the front and the legs.

-Plan b
+Plan B

 The poor little cabinet was banished to the garage for over a month.
 It was time to fix this gal and get her on her way.
 I brought her into the house to allow her to warm up.
 We had a week of very cold, icy, and snowy weather.
 This was one of the few places that wasn’t snow and ice-covered.